ekrosalee/SpeechDataProcessingPipeline/README.md

 ## Step 3.
 Manual inspection

-Prepare tg_raw and wav folders
+Prepare tg_raw/tg_MFA_processed (depending on which option you chose for timing measures) and wav folders

 Download the CheckAndEdit script from the Github repository